The Ultimate Trip Packing List Plus a Little More

 When it comes to shoes, you’ll want:

 - Lightweight hiking boots – that doesn’t mean your punk-rock combat boots or your steel-toed work boots.
-We’re talking about something breathable, with good tread, and a sturdy, supportive heal.
+We’re talking about something breathable, with good tread, and a sturdy, supportive heel.

 - Water-sport shoes – this doesn’t mean flip-flops — although an extra pair of those is okay to bring — we’re talking something with a few straps to keep it locked onto your foot.
 Otherwise, your footwear will quickly fall off to face the rapids all on its own.
 While we aren’t really into recommending particular brands, a lot of the guides love their Chacos.
 Our friends at EVO carry lots of great footwear options!